pawelrozek/Jira/README.md

-Created by Pawel Rozek on April 12, 2018
+Created by Pawel Rozek on October 17, 2019

-Atlassian Jira 7.9.0
+Atlassian Jira 8.4.2

 Based on latest CentOS